-Many persons and entities protested the Applications during the original protest period, which ended in August, 1990 for Application 53991 and in July, 1990 for Application 53992.
+Many persons and entities protested the Applications during the original protest period, which ended in July, 1990.
 On January 5, 2006, the State Engineer held a pre-hearing conference to discuss issues related to hearings on the Applications.
-In the notice of the pre-hearing conference, the State Engineer
+In the notice of the pre-hearing conference, the State Engineer asked Protestants to declare their intent to formally participate in the pre-hearing conference and future administrative hearings.6